 Finally, the Spaniards obtained favorable results in Chile, which is a great source of quality hemp, even today.
-Before the American revolution, hemp was highly regarded.
-The elite class, including the founding fathers of America, were fond of hemp plants and flower.
+Before the American Revolution, hemp was highly regarded.
+The elite class, including the founding fathers of America, were fond of hemp plants and flowers.

 Early settlers learned for themselves that they could make excellent paper, ropes, garments, shoes, and food from hemp at the beginning of the sixteenth century.

 The 18th Century

 By the seventeen hundreds, hemp became extremely popular in America.
 Even the first president of the United States, the late George Washington asked the youth to get involved in hemp cultivation.
 Believe it or not, the former president was so fond of hemp plants that he even mentioned it in his diary!